karicodes/100daysofcode/log.md

 **Today's Progress**: Today I worked on my travel site.

 **Thoughts:** I revised styled components and tried out some color schemes.

+### Day 29: May 25, 2020

+**Today's Progress**: Today I worked on my travel site again.

+**Thoughts:** I installed semantic ui and got a navbar rendering.
+Already having to start learning more about typescript as it was constant typescript errors!